boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

     }
     ```

- 8. Create another model class as `GlobalAppSettings.cs` to define the following properties.
-These properties maintain the `embedConfig.json` file object within the `GlobalAppSettings`.
+ 8. Create another model class called `GlobalAppSettings.cs` to define the following properties.
+These properties will maintain the `embedConfig.json` file object within the `GlobalAppSettings`.

     ```js
     public class GlobalAppSettings